khanhnphan15/khanhnphan15/README.md

 - 📫 How to reach me: **khanhnphan15@gmail.com**

-- 📄 Know about my experiences: [Khanh resume. pdf](https://github.com/khanhnphan15/khanhnphan15/blob/main/Khanh-resume-2023.pdf)
+- 📄 Know about my experiences: [My Resume (PDF)](https://github.com/khanhnphan15/khanhnphan15/blob/main/Khanh-resume-2023.pdf)

 - ⚡ Fun fact: I have a strong passion for Japanese culture and cuisine.